11 Privacy Policy Mistakes to Avoid on Your Website in 2025

 As per privacy regulations, you’re required to obtain user consent before collecting data.
 Your privacy policies are effective when users read the most important sections and agree to the terms and guidelines stated.

 For this reason, GDPR has a higher consent requirement when dealing with privacy policies.
+Not gathering consent is a clear violation.

 8. Not Providing Accurate Information